yureek/S-HealthStack.github.io/pages/developer_guide_0.9/index.md

 ---
-title: SDK Document
+title: SDK Reference Documentation
 sidebar: doc_sidebar
 permalink: kit.html
 toc: false

 ---

-Samsung Health Stack SDK (Software Development Kit) includes a variety of packages to make developing research apps quicker and with a robust structure.
+Samsung Health Stack Software Development Kit (SDK) includes a variety of packages to make developing research apps quicker and with a robust structure.
 Explore the following packages to see the structure of SDK.

 ## Packages